simeimoda/portfolio_page_exercise/README.md

 This is my **first project**, a simple portfolio landing page built with **HTML** and **CSS** to practice web development fundamentals.
 In this project, I implemented an **in-page navigation system**.
 It showcases my skills and serves as a starting point for my journey to becoming a full-stack developer.

+## How to Run
+Clone the repository and open `index.html` in a browser.

 ## Screenshot
 ![Portfolio Screenshot](images/screenshot01.png)
 ![Portfolio Screenshot](images/screenshot02.png)